defold/doc/docs/en/manuals/physics-events.md

 ## Event Data Structure

-Each physics event provides a `data` table containing specific information relevant to the event.
+The listener is called with `self` and an `events` table.
+The `events` table is an array containing all physics events collected for the callback.
+Each entry is an event table with a `type` field containing the hashed event name and additional fields specific to that event type.

+The event tables contain the following data:

 1. **Contact Point Event (`contact_point_event`):**
 This event reports a contact point between two collision objects.
 It is useful for detailed collision handling, such as calculating impact forces or custom collision responses.